CHN-beta/ovito/doc/manual/usage/particle_properties.rst

 property of each particle to decide whether or not to select that particle.
 It allows you to select all atoms of a particular chemical type, for example, and then perform some operation only on that subset of particles.

-Another typical modifier is the :ref:`Coordination Analysis <particles.modifiers.coordination_analysis>` modifier.
+Another typical modifier is the :ref:`particles.modifiers.coordination_analysis` modifier.
 It computes the number of neighbors of each particle within a given cutoff range and stores the computation results in a new particle property named ``Coordination``.
-Subsequently, you can refer to the values of this property, for example to select particles having a coordination number in a certain range or to color particles based on their coordination number (see :ref:`Color Coding <particles.modifiers.color_coding>` modifier).
+Subsequently, you can refer to the values of this property, for example to select particles having a coordination number in a certain range or to color particles based on their coordination number (see :ref:`particles.modifiers.color_coding` modifier).

 Of course it is possible to export the particle property values to an output file.
 OVITO supports a variety of output formats for that (see the
 :ref:`data export <usage.export>` section of this manual).
 For instance, the *XYZ* format is a simple table